Harfenlabor/harfenlabor.com/exampleSite/content/aboutpage.md

 Andrea Antonini, Giulia Bruno, Annamaria Celeste (OEHI), Sandra Perrone, Stephen Piccolo

 **Audiovisual**
 Giulia Bruno, editing and postproduction
-Studio Armin Linke

-**Photography**
-Studio Armin Linke: Elena Capra, Armin Linke,

-**Podcast**
-Giuseppe Ielasi, editing and postproduction
-Margret Köll, producer / host

 **Web development and design**
 [Carlo Andrea Schlatter](www.schlatterca.com)
 This website was made possible as part of a collaboration between Harfenlabor and ISIA U (Istituto Superiore per le Industrie Artistiche Urbino), with professor Armin Linke and student Carlo Andrea Schlatter.
 ISIA U encourages collaboration among institutions, faculty, and students in order to foster social development and cultural design.
 Special thanks for the development of the Harfenlabor website go to iSIA U Director Jonathan Pierini, for his extensive and fundamental contribution in overseeing the project.

-**Special thanks** for their help and advice in preparing the content for these pages go to Yan Bongiovanni, Laura Donati, Mara Galassi, Fabrizio Paolucci, Christa Patton, Eike Schmidt,
+**Special thanks** for their help and advice in preparing these pages go to Hannah Bader, Yann Bongiovanni, Elena Capra, Laura Donati, Mara Galassi, Giuseppe Ielasi, Thomas Nußbaumer, Fabrizio Paolucci, Christa Patton, Martina Pozzan, Eike Schmidt, Kati Simon, Paola Spagnolo

 ***